cbmr-data/cbmr-data.github.io/esrum/_sources/overview.rst.txt

 standard set of sub-folders (``apps``, ``data``, ``people``, ``scratch``).

-Datasets used by several projects may made available via read-only network shares.
+Datasets used by several projects may be made available via read-only network shares.
 As with projects, access is administered by the data owner.